cmusatyalab/gabriel/server/README.md

 `engine_runner.run` takes optional `timeout` and `request_retries` parameters.
-`request_retries` specifies the number of attempts that this runner will make to reestablish a lost connection with the Gabriel server.
+`request_retries` specifies the number of attempts that this runner will make to re-establish a lost connection with the Gabriel server.
 The number of retry attempts do not get replenished at any point during the engine runner's execution.
 The default `timeout` and `request_retries` values should be sufficient for most configurations.